MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 ## Next step

-Continue your Zero Trust deployment journey with [Step 2.
+Continue the user access and productivity initiative with [Step 2.
 Increase security for accessing key resources](user-access-productivity-increase-security-access.md).